StoryWorth Gift Cost 2026: Real Price + Faster Alternative

 Share

 You scroll back to the top of the page.
-The pricing bar still says "$99" in big numbers.
+The pricing bar says "starting at $59" in big numbers.
 The footnote underneath mentions "additional copies sold separately."
 Your card is on the table.
 You haven't typed in the number yet.

-Here's what you're trying to figure out and what nobody on the StoryWorth marketing page will quite tell you: the gift version of StoryWorth isn't really $99.
-The version your mom is actually going to want — the one with color photos, two hardcover copies, and a book that arrives in time to put on the coffee table — runs closer to $206.
+Here's what you're trying to figure out and what nobody on the StoryWorth marketing page will quite tell you: the gift version your mom is actually going to want — the one with color photos, two hardcover copies, and a book that arrives in time to put on the coffee table — runs closer to $206, not the $59 on the banner.
 And the book itself isn't going to show up for about thirteen months from when you hit "buy."

 This post lays out the gift math: the real all-in cost of a StoryWorth gift in 2026, the timeline you're actually buying, when StoryWorth is the right call, and when there's a faster gift that lands in her inbox tonight.